This post may contain affiliate links. Please read our disclosure policy.

 Servings: 2 servings

-A creamy and flavorful mini crack chicken casserole made with tender chicken, a rich cheese sauce, crispy bacon, and fresh herbs, baked to perfection in a small baking dish.
-Perfectly portioned for one or two!
+Rich and creamy crack chicken made with tender chicken, crispy bacon, melted cheese, and a homemade ranch-style seasoning.
+Perfectly portioned for one or two.

 Ingredients